SJ23

 All this to

-- If the fastener is in a usually wet area then seal the screw hole from water ingress.
+- If the fastener is in a usually wet area then seal the screw hole to prevent water ingress.

 - Install a 1/4" thick spacer of none permeable material between the